 Sign into your Southwest account and go into ‘My Account‘.
 At the top of the page you’ll see ‘My Travel Funds’ with the option to view your funds.

 You’ll then see all of your funds, the expiration date and the ones that you can convert.
 All travel funds created on or after Dec.
 3, 2019 will automatically display.
 For all funds created before this date, you’ll have to manually use the Travel Fund Lookup.
-For those funds, use the loophole to extend the life of the funds.

 Should I convert my Southwest travel funds into points?